Daddy B. Nice's

 "Black Horse" sounds as good today as it sounded the first time.
 Great tempo, mid-tempo, the "sweet spot of southern soul".
 Beat Flippa's organ riff on the instrumenal track is so original because it recalls the low tones of vintage daytime soap operas your granny used to listen to, and because that sound is so rare nowadays, it sounds unique and even more beguiling.

 At year's end, "Black Horse" won Daddy B. Nice's most prestigious category, BEST MID-TEMPO SONG, in the 2018 (12th Annual) Southern Soul Music Awards.
 Since then Jeter Jones has been riding a wave of creativity that is the envy of his southern soul peers.
-The albums---Dhis Him, Mufassa, The Jones Boys: 2 Kings, Fish Grease Friday---certify Jeter Jones' entance into the top rank of performers, and each CD milestone has been chronicled here, along with dozens of collaborative projects.
+The albums---Dhis Him, Mufassa, The Jones Boys: 2 Kings, Fish Grease Friday---certify Jeter Jones' entrance into the top rank of performers, and each CD milestone has been chronicled here, along with dozens of collaborative projects.
 (Scroll down this page.)

 --Daddy B. Nice